bilalmotiwala/bilalmotiwala/README.md

 <h3>About Me</h3>
 Hey there!
 Bilal Motiwala here.
 I'm a software developer with my hands in web applications, blockchain development and other side projects.
-I'm building Pyme as the co-founder and CTO.
+I'm building Pyme as the Co-founder and CTO and also building Supapowr by Supapowr Labs.
 Other than that, I'm from Pakistan, been travelling around and a high school dropout.

 <h3>What do I do?</h3>
 I'm most famous for overcomplications, using a lot of words but then building solutions that work.
 Currently I'm taking it up a notch as the CTO of Pyme.